yangchenyun/yangchenyun.github.com/about.md

   I will write about two topics in the future:

-  * The methods I used for learning([this one](http://http://ge.tt/3XTYjJg)) and keep myself productive.
+  * The methods I used for learning([such as this one](http://http://ge.tt/3XTYjJg)) and keep myself productive.

-  * Knowledge about frontend development and usage of `javaScript`
+  * Knowledge about frontend development and usage of `javaScript`.

   This site is created with [Jekyll](http://github.com/mojombo/jekyll) and hosted on [github](http://github.com).